NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/T/the-cricket.md

 #========================================================#
 #                     CORE PROPERTIES                    #
 #========================================================#
 cssclasses:
   - pf2e-items
   - h-line
   - pf2e-item-base
 notetype: pf2e-item
 name: "the-cricket"
 aliases: "The Cricket"
 source: "Pathfinder #192: Worst of All Possible Worlds"
 pg: ""
-rarity: ""
+rarity: "Unique"
 trait01: "artifact"
 trait02: "harrow-court"
 trait03: "invested"
 trait04: "magical"
-trait05: "unique"
+trait05: ""
 trait06: ""
 trait07: ""
 trait08: ""
 image: zz-Attachments/assets/imageplaceholder.png
 level: 20
 weight:
 value: "0"
 subvalue: "gp"
 invest:
 usage: "carried"
 license: "ORC"
 identify:
-description: "**Suit** Keys (Dex)  **Alignment** neutral good  * * *  _The Cricket_ represents speed and quick passage.
+description: "**Suit** Keys (Dex)  **Alignment** neutral good  * * *  _The Cricket_
+  represents speed and quick passage.
 As long as _The Cricket_ is invested, it grants you a +10-foot item bonus to all your Speeds.
 This increases to a +20-foot item bonus if you are at least 19th level or higher.  **Activate** `pf2:0` envision, Interact  **Frequency** once per day  * * *  **Effect** Your feet begin to glow and shimmer as if they were vibrating.
 Stride up to three times your Speed.
 You can Burrow, Climb, Fly, or Swim instead of Striding if you have the corresponding movement type.
 This movement doesn't trigger reactions and you can move through creatures' spaces as if they weren't there during this movement."
 powerTitle1:
 actionEconomy1:
 type1: